voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

 When you load datasets with |Segmentation| fields in the App that have corresponding mask targets, the label strings will appear in the App's tooltip when you hover over pixels.

+Mask targets are also automatically used, if available, by methods such as :meth:`evaluate_segmentations() <fiftyone.core.collections.SampleCollection.evaluate_segmentations>` and :meth:`export() <fiftyone.core.collections.SampleCollection.export>` that require knowledge of the mask targets for a dataset or field(s).

 .. code-block:: python
     :linenos: